aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 * {ref}`work functions<topics:workflows:concepts:workfunctions>`
 * {ref}`work chains<topics:workflows:concepts:workchains>`

-Here we present a brief introduction on how to write both workflow types.
+The main difference between them is that *work functions* are executed by the AiiDA daemons, while each step in a *work chain* generates a process of their own.
+Thus, *work functions* should be used for fast workflows that won't keep the AiiDA daemon very busy, otherwise, a *work chain* is in order.

 :::{note}

 For more details on the concept of a workflow, and the difference between a work function and a work chain, please see the corresponding {ref}`topics section<topics:workflows:concepts>` in the AiiDA documentation.

 :::

+Here we present a brief introduction on how to write both workflow types.

 ### Work function